Forward Event-Chain Monte Carlo: Fast sampling by randomness control in irreversible Markov chains: Numerical Experiments

 To be able to have a fair comparison in terms of computational efficiency, we plot the autocorrelations as a function of the averaged number of events per samples $n_{\delta}$, corresponding to the averaged number of gradient evaluations per samples.
 In practice, it simply leads to the sequence $(C^h(k/n_{\delta}))_{k \in n_{\delta} \nset}$.
-The same procedure is done for the integrated correlation time, which ends up being multiplied by $n_{\delta}$.\\
+The same procedure is done for the integrated correlation time, which ends up being multiplied by $n_{\delta}$.
+Box plots are based on $100$ runs of $10^5$ samples separated by a fixed $\delta$ which will be specified.\\

 In the following experiments, we compare the performance of the following schemes: \begin{itemize} \item Forward No Ref: direct-sampling scheme with no refreshment of the orthogonal components and $\lambdab =0$.
-This method corresponds to the choice of $\Kp = \rho$ and $\Kn = \Id$ in \Cref{algo:Forward_MCMC}. \item Forward All Ref: direct-sampling scheme with refreshment at every event according to an orthogonal switch and $\lambdab =0$.
-This method corresponds to the choice of $\Kp = \rho$ and $\Kn = \Kn_{\text{pos}}$ defined by \eqref{eq:def_Kn_2_p_ortho}, where $\nu^x$ is the distribution of the random variable defined by \eqref{eq:gram_schmidt_ran} with $\theta =\uppi/2$. \item Forward Ref: direct-sampling scheme with refreshment at an event every time $\rmT$ according to an orthogonal switch and $\lambdab =0$.
-This method corresponds to \Cref{algo:update_Ext_Forward_MCMC} (see supplement) using the two kernels $Q_0$ and $Q_1$ associated with $\Kp_0 = \Kp_1=\rho$ and $\Kn_0= \Kn_{\text{pos}}$ where $\nu^x$ is the distribution of the random variable defined by \eqref{eq:gram_schmidt_ran} with $\theta =\uppi/2$.
+This method corresponds to the choice of $\Kp = \rho$ and $\Kn = \Id$ in \Cref{algo:Forward_MCMC}.
+As there is no refreshment, particular care on testing ergodicity of the process has to be taken. \item Forward All Ref: direct-sampling scheme with refreshment at every event according to an orthogonal switch and $\lambdab =0$.
+This method corresponds to the choice of $\Kp = \rho$ and $\Kn = \Kn_{\text{pos}}$ defined by \eqref{eq:def_Kn_2_p_ortho}, where $\nu^x$ is the distribution of the random variable defined by \eqref{eq:gram_schmidt_ran} with $\theta =\uppi/2$. \item Forward Ref: direct-sampling scheme with refreshment at an event every time $\rmT$ according to an orthogonal switch and $\lambdab =0$ see \Cref{sec:refresh_strat}.
+This method corresponds to the pseudo-code \Cref{algo:update_Ext_Forward_MCMC} in the supplementary document using the two kernels $Q_0$ and $Q_1$ associated with $\Kp_0 = \Kp_1=\rho$ and $\Kn_0= \Kn_{\text{pos}}$ where $\nu^x$ is the distribution of the random variable defined by \eqref{eq:gram_schmidt_ran} with $\theta =\uppi/2$. \item Forward Full Ref: direct-sampling scheme with no refreshment of the orthogonal components and a full refreshment of the direction every $\rmT$, see \Cref{sec:refresh_strat}.
+This method corresponds to \Cref{algo:chain_length} in the supplementary document and to the choice $\Kp = \rho$, $\Kn=\Id$. \item BPS Full Ref: reflection scheme with no refreshment of the orthogonal components and a full refreshment of the direction every $\rmT$, see \Cref{sec:refresh_strat}.
+This method corresponds to \Cref{algo:chain_length} and to the choice $\Kp = \Id$, $\Kn=\Id$. \item BPS No Ref: reflection scheme ($\Kp=\Id$) with no refreshment of the orthogonal components ($\Kn=\Id$) and no full refreshment ($\lambdab=0$).
+As there is no refreshment, particular care on testing ergodicity of the process has to be taken. \end{itemize} Out of completeness, we will also display the performance of the Hamiltonian Monte Carlo and the Zig Zag schemes for the anisotropic Gaussian experiments.
+As we are comparing the efficiency of given Markov kernels, we did not include schemes based on metric adaptations and fits, as NUTS \citep{nuts}.